Flavor Democracy Calls for Vector Like Leptons and Quarks: Vector-like Leptons at the LHC

 \quad

-Regarding vector-like lepton decays, the inclusion of right-handed neutrinos introduces new decay channels, namely, $E^- \to W^-\nu$, $N \to H\nu$, and $N \to Z\nu$, which expand upon the restricted model channels $E \to Ze$, $E \to He$, and $N \to We$.
+Regarding vector-like lepton decays, the inclusion of right-handed neutrinos introduces new decay channels, $E^- \to W^-\nu$, $N \to H\nu$, and $N \to Z\nu$, in addition to the restricted model channels $E \to Ze$, $E \to He$, and $N \to We$.
 There are also new decay modes caused by different masses of charged and neutral VLLs, for example, $E^- \to W^-N$.
-If $m_E > m_N + m_W$, this unsuppressed mode becomes dominant.
+If $m_E > m_N + m_W$, this unsuppressed mode becomes dominant, since widths of other decay modes are supressed by the square of sinus of the mixing angle.
 Corresponding Feynman diagrams are shown in Figure 3.